edmundhung/conform/docs/validation.md

     }
   } else {
     /**
-     * The `getError` helpers simply convert the ZodError to
+     * The `getError` helpers simply resolves the ZodError to
-     * a set of key/value pairs which represent the name and
+     * a set of key/value pairs which refers to the name and
      * error of each field.
      */
     submission.error = submission.error.concat(getError(result));